blairmichaelg/Acoustical/README.md

 ## License

-This project is licensed under the TODO-REPLACE-WITH-LICENSE-TYPE license.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact